Analysis: What's Up With the Title?

 They seemed to be staring at the dark, but their eyes were watching God.
 (18.39)

 These two quotes hint that the title relates to the theme of race.
-In the first quote, Hurston in many ways accuses African Americans of looking to Caucasians to learn what their future holds.
-The black community questions God only after they realizes that white people can’t give them the answer.
-This seems to be a bad move; by following what the white people have been doing—hanging around the Everglades when a hurricane is coming – the African Americans have been led into danger and suffering.
+In the first quote, Hurston in many ways accuses blacks of looking to whites to learn what their futures hold.
+The black community questions God only after they realize that white people can’t give them the answer.
+This seems to be a bad move; by following what the white people have been doing—hanging around the Everglades when a hurricane is coming, for example—the blacks have been led into danger and suffering.

-Most of the black characters’ notions of what they should desire seem born out of slavery.
-Nanny in particular, who was a former slave, envisioned that the best possible life was to live like a wealthy white woman with nice material belongings and plenty of leisure time.
-Nanny looked to Caucasians to determine what her future should hold, and was led astray.
+Most of the black characters’ notions of what they should desire seem born out of the still-recent history of slavery.
+Nanny, in particular, as a former slave envisions that the best possible life is to live like a wealthy white woman, with nice material belongings and plenty of leisure time.
+Nanny looked to whites to determine what her future should hold and was led astray.
 Janie, however, goes after what she wants in life: love.
 We could see Janie as having eyes watching God, rather than watching other people.

-This point is further driven home by nature and agricultural imagery found throughout the novel.
-Tea Cake, Janie, and their Everglades friends are all agricultural workers—essentially people that manipulate nature to do their bidding.
+This point is further driven home by nature and the agricultural imagery found throughout the novel.
+Tea Cake, Janie, and their Everglades friends are all agricultural workers—essentially, people that manipulate nature to do their bidding.
 By looking at agriculture, man seems to have much control over nature and fate.
-However, God shows up and can manipulate nature to a much larger degree – He comes with a hurricane and flood waters.
-God makes it clear who the boss really is, and who can actually control nature and fate.
+However, God shows up and can manipulate nature to a much larger degree, coming with a hurricane and flood waters.
+God makes it clear who the boss really is and who can actually control nature and fate.

-In the context of the entire book, the title would seem to mean that individual free will is irrelevant, only fate or God’s will matters.
+In the context of the entire book, the title would seem to mean that individual free will is irrelevant...only fate or God’s will matters.
 Looking at the second quote again, the people are looking into the darkness; their fate is not illuminated, so they look to God because only He knows what will befall them.